-Welcome to the Carnival of Creativity for May 19, 2013.
+Welcome to the Carnival of Creativity for September 25, 2016.
 All links will open in a new tab or window, so feel free to click through and leave some love in the comments.
 Once you close that window, you’ll be right back here for more linky goodness.

 The Creative Mindset

 Kristen Lamb presents Emotional Toughness—How Haters & Hurt Feelings Can Be GOOD for Us posted at Warrior Writers.

 In response to Prompt #211 First Line of the Week – Hunter S. Thompson:

 Sharing Our Work